RAGNAGUS/RAGNAGUS/README.md

-- 👋 Hi, I’m @RAGNAGUS
+- 👋 Hi, I’m Mendoka
 - 👋 My full name is Kongsittha Nimking
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Game Development
 - 🌱 I’m currently learning Computer Engineering
-- 💞️ I’m looking to collaborate on Web Developer
+- 💞️ I’m looking to collaborate on Game Developer
-- 📫 How to reach me : casnova152@gmail.com
+- 📫 How to reach me : contact@mendoka.com

 <!---
 RAGNAGUS/RAGNAGUS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.